EdmundYe/EdmundYe/README.md

 ### 👋 Hi there!
 My name is Edmund and I am a Computer Science Student at Carleton University
 ### 🎧 I enjoy listening to music!
 My favourite artist is Eaj (AKA Jae Park from day6)
-### 🌱 I am currently working towards getting better at full stack development by improving my skills in Javascript, HTML/CSS and Python
+### 🌱 I am currently working towards getting better at full-stack development
+### by improving my skills in Javascript, HTML/CSS and Python and using frameworks such as React, Node and Express
 ### 📫 You can reach me at edmundye@cmail.carleton.ca

 <!--